 - 3 cups of water

-- Place the tomatoes, onion, garlic, bouillon cube, saffron, and half a cup of water in the blender and blend until well integrated.
-Reservation.
+- Blend the tomatoes, onion, garlic, chicken bouillon cube, saffron, and half a cup of water until well combined.
+Set aside.

-- Cover and cook for 20 to 25 minutes, stirring occasionally.
+- Cover and cook for 20-25 minutes, stirring occasionally.